bingeli1212/nitrile-preview/doc/DOC-diagram.md

 a number afterwards.

 To achieve this, the 'set' command should be used with a key of 'id' and value to a starting ID.
-See the 'set id' command for various ways of setting a starting ID.
+See the 'id' command for various ways of setting a starting ID.
 In the following example the starting ID is set to be 'node10', which is itself assigned to the next node upon request.
 After the first assignment, the starting ID will be changed to 'node11' and 'node12', which will become the ID that gets assigned for the second and third auto ID assignment.

-    set id node10
+    id node10
     node._ (5,6)
     node._ (5,7)
     node._ (7,8)